JchengLin/FBDE_DATASET/README.md

 # FBPP_DATASET
-This repository provides the official FBDE_DATASET implementation of paper:"FBDE: Full-Body Privacy-Preserving Method via Adversarial Learning and Contrastive Learning."
+This repository provides the official FBDE_DATASET implementation of paper:"FBDE: Full Body Privacy-Preserving Method via Adversarial Learning and Contrastive Learning."

 # THE DETAIL OF THE FBPP DATASET.